-The quantity of sphaleron rate which is B violation rate, has been calculated in the SM \cite{mkn,SME,michela} and the reduced minimal 3-3-1 model \cite{phonglongvan}.
-In addition, by using non-perturbative lattice simulations, a powerful framework and set of analytic and numerical tools have been developed in Refs.\cite{SME,michela}.
+The quantity of sphaleron rate admitting to B violation rate, has been calculated in the SM in Refs.\cite{mkn,SME,michela} and in the reduced minimal 3-3-1 model in Ref. \cite{phonglongvan}.
+In addition, by using nonperturbative lattice simulations, a powerful framework and set of analytic and numerical tools have been developed in Refs. \cite{SME,michela}.

 The Zee-Babu (ZB) model is one of the simplest extensions of the SM which has some interesting features \cite{zeebabu}.
-We have considered the EWPT and sphaleron rate in the ZB model due to its simplicity.
+Due to its simplicity, in this work, we have considered the EWPT and sphaleron rate in the ZB model.

-The ZB model has more two charged scalars $h^{\pm}$ and $k^{\pm\pm}$ in the Higgs potential.
-The kind of new scalars can play an important role in the early universe.
-They can be a reason for tiny mass of neutrinos through two loops or three loop corrections \cite{zeebabu,bzee}.
+In the ZB model, two extra charged scalars $h^{\pm}$ and $k^{\pm\pm}$ are added to the Higgs potential.
+The kind of new scalars can play an important role in the early Universe.
+As shown in \cite{zeebabu,bzee}, they can also be a reason for tiny mass of neutrinos through two loop or three loop corrections.
 One important property of these particles which will be shown in this paper, is that they can be triggers for the first-order phase transition.

+In order to drive a gauge dependent effective potential at one-loop level, in this paper we will use a direct method which is different from those used in Refs. \cite{1101.4665, Arefe}.
 This paper is organized as follows.
-In Sect. \ref{sec2} we give a short review of the ZB model and we drive an effective potential which has a contribution from heavy scalars and the $\xi$ gauge at one-loop level.
-In Sect. \ref{sec3}, we find the range mass of charged scalar particles by a first-order phase transition condition.
-In Sect. \ref{sec4}, we offer the solutions of VEV and estimation sphaleron rate by our approximations, and show that this rate can satisfy the decoupling condition.
-Finally, Sect. \ref{sec5} is devoted to constraints on the mass of the charged Higgs boson.
-In Sect. \ref{sec6} we summarize and describe outlooks.
+In Sec. \ref{sec2} we give a short review of the ZB model and we drive an effective potential which has a contribution from heavy scalars and the $\xi$ gauge at one-loop level.
+In Sec. \ref{sec3}, we find the mass range of charged scalar particles by a first-order phase transition condition.
+Finally, Sec. \ref{sec5} is devoted to constraints on the mass of the charged Higgs boson.
+In Sec. \ref{sec6} we summarize and describe outlooks.